heitorchang/good-practice/djangorestframework.md

 ## Python packages

-Most likely you will need to get past CORS and CSRF restrictions while in development.
+Most likely you will need to get past CORS restrictions while in development.

 `pip install` the following: